 our travel tip: Haven't tried mate yet?
 Then head to La Materia Canaria in Mercado Agricolafor your first sip of the drink Uruguayans are addicted to.
 Also, navigate the city with the excellent local bus network.

 where we stayed: Destino 26.
 Based in Pocitos, this is a gem of a hostel with lots of dorms and a few privates.
 Friendly multi-lingual staff, a good kitchen, one of the better hostel breakfasts we've had in South America and a huge courtyard where you can enjoy an asado with new friends.
-Click here to book your bed.
+Find out more and check availability here.

 onward connections: Regular daily departures to Punta del Este (2.5 hours) leave from Tres Cruces Terminal, which is a local city bus ride away from the old town or Pocitos.